GPU-accelerated machine learning

 |Mahti||NVIDIA Ampere A100||40 GB||24||4||96|

 Please read our usage policy for the GPU nodes.
-In particular, the policy favors machine learning and AI workloads for Mahti's GPU partition (Mahti-AI).
-Another thing to consider is that the Slurm queuing situation may vary between Puhti and Mahti at different times.
-However, note that Puhti and Mahti have different file systems, so you need to manually copy your files if you wish to change the system.
+Also consider that the Slurm queuing situation may vary between Puhti and Mahti at different times.
+However, note that Puhti and Mahti have distinct file systems, so you need to manually copy your files if you wish to change the system.
 In case you are unsure which supercomputer to use, Puhti is a good default as it has a wider set of software supported.

 Please note that our modules already include CUDA and cuDNN libraries, so there is no need to load cuda and cudnn modules separately!

-To submit a job to the slurm queue using GPUs, you need to use the
+To submit a GPU job to the Slurm workload manager, you need to use the

 partition on Puhti or

-for reserving one GPU and a corresponding 1/4 of the CPU cores of a single node:
+scripts for reserving one GPU and a corresponding 1/4 of the CPU cores of a

 #!/bin/bash #SBATCH --account=<project> #SBATCH --partition=gpu #SBATCH --nodes=1 #SBATCH --ntasks=1 #SBATCH --cpus-per-task=10 #SBATCH --mem=64G #SBATCH --time=1:00:00 #SBATCH --gres=gpu:v100:1 srun python3 myprog.py <options>